 Organizing Your Filters

-- Event Type: this is the format of an event and communicates what an attendee will be doing or experiencing at the event (i.e. Lectures & Presentations, Concerts & Performances, etc.)
+- Event Types: This Filter Family provides context surrounding the format of an event and communicates what an attendee will be doing or experiencing at the event (i.e. Lectures & Presentations, Concerts & Performances, etc.)

-Example: An event format is a fundraiser (type) geared towards alumni (target audience) for a new arts program (Arts & Culture topic).
+Example: An event format is a Fundraiser (Event Types) geared towards Alumni (Target Audience) for a new arts program (Arts & Culture – Topic).

 Monitoring Filter Usage

-If one or both of these statements is not true, then the filter should be removed and instead used as a landing page or tag.
-There is nothing less engaging then having dozens of filters with (0) displaying across your calendar pages!
+If one or both of these statements is not true, the Filter should be removed entirely, transformed into a Landing Page, or turned into a Tag/Keyword.
+There is nothing less engaging then having dozens of Filters with (0) displaying across your calendar pages!

-Admin & Submitter Activity: Use your admin dashboard to see how many times a filter has been applied to events as well as the last time it was applied to an event.
+- Admin & User Activity: Use your Admin Dashboard to see how many times a Filter has been applied to events (as well as the last time it was applied to an event.)

-User & Visitor Activity: Use Google Analytics to see how often a filter is browsed by your visitors.
-Just because a filter is used frequently by admins, does not guarantee that it will be of interest or helpful to your users.
+- User & Visitor Activity: Use Google Analytics to see how often a Filter is browsed by your site visitors.
+Just because a Filter is used frequently by Admins does not guarantee that it will be of interest or helpful to your users.
 Remember, your Filters List is user-centric first!